dananjohnson/dana-v2/_projects/book-covers.md

 order: 4
 ---

-{% img 'disguise-of-language.jpg' alt:'The Disguise of Language' %}
+{% asset 'disguise-of-language.jpg' alt='The Disguise of Language' %}
-{% img 'sutra.jpg' alt:'This is Not a Sutra' %}
+{% asset 'sutra.jpg' alt='This is Not a Sutra' %}
-{% img 'chokuyaku-fukano.jpg' alt:'Chokuyaku Fukano' %}
+{% asset 'chokuyaku-fukano.jpg' alt='Chokuyaku Fukano' %}